Glavo/japp/README.md

 * Includes some default JVM options that can be easily overridden by the user;
 * Automatic selection of applicable Java;
 * Supports adding classpath/module/JVM options conditionally;
-* Support bundling and loading native libraries.
+* Support bundling and loading native libraries;
+* Build time optimization.

 More details can be found in the draft (in Chinese): [Draft](draft/design.md).